-It’s a good chance my Baked Sweet n’ Sour Chicken and Fried Rice recipe is what brought you to my blog!
-It was one of the first recipes I posted back in September 2010, and continues to be one of my most popular on Pinterest.
+It’s a good chance my Baked Sweet n’ Sour Chicken and Fried Rice recipe is what brought you to my blog.
+It was one of the first recipes I posted back in September 2010 and continues to be one of my most popular.

 An important thing about making fried rice is to use day old/cold rice.
 If you use freshly cooked warm rice the mixture will be sticky or mushy.
 I like to cook the white rice first thing in the morning, put it in the fridge to get nice and cold, and then make the fried rice recipe for dinner.
 It works great.
 Just as long as it’s cold you’re good to go. 🙂